AdobeDocs/experience-platform.en/help/profile/computed-attributes/configure-ui.md

 title: How to Configure a Computed Attribute Field
 topic: guide
 type: Documentation
 description: Computed attributes are functions used to aggregate event-level data into profile-level attributes.
 In order to configure a computed attribute, you first need to identify the field that will hold the computed attribute value.
-This field can be created using a mixin to add the field to an existing schema, or by selecting a field that you have already defined within a schema.
+This field can be created using a field group to add the field to an existing schema, or by selecting a field that you have already defined within a schema.
 ---

 # (Alpha) Configure a computed attribute field in the UI